Christine Logan

 When Christine was asked to direct The Yeomen of the Guard for a FAMS Theatre Company in 2014 she was tempted back into the realms of more mainstream theatre.
 That challenge proved daunting but fulfilling.

-She gathered a talented team who then went on to produce a very successful adaptation of John Gay’s The Beggar’s Opera.
-Christine is also developing scripts and directing cabaret shows.
-In her spare time Christine volunteers for a service supporting people with intellectual disabilities who come in contact with the law.
+She gathered a talented team who then went on to produce a very successful adaptation of John Gay’s The Beggar’s Opera adapted by herself and music director Peter Alexander.

 Want to join us?